-I have an older cousin named Halima.
-She lives in Nimes with her husband and five-year-old daughter, named Hikma, who is an avid Frozen enthusiast (called La Reines des Neiges in French) and Beyonce-in-training.
+I have an older cousin who lives in Nimes with her husband and five-year-old daughter, an avid Frozen enthusiast (called La Reines des Neiges in French) and Beyonce-in-training.

 For the most part, they live relatively peaceful middle-class existences.
 But every morning, Halima makes the trek from Nimes to Avignon to go work at the hospital there — and every morning, she quietly recites the basmala to herself.
 Bismillahirrahmanirrahim – “In the name of God, the Most Gracious, the Most Merciful.”
 Those few words help her muster up the strength to get on the train and face her sincere fear that her next day on public transportation could be her last.